Qudit entanglers using quantum optimal control: Conclusion and Outlook

-Finally, while we have studied a particular case study in the context of neutral-atom quantum computing, the general methods we have developed here can be applied in other platforms, including trap ions and transmon qudits, which also have natural encoding and control Hamiltonians.
+Finally, while we have studied a particular case study in the context of neutral-atom quantum computing, the general methods we have developed here can be applied in other platforms, including trap ions transmon qudits, and nanomagnets \cite{petiziol2021counteracting,chiesa2021embedded}, which also have natural encoding and control Hamiltonians.